Leglacli/Prog2/README.md

-# Prog2 Projekt
+# Totally Unfair Adventure

 ## Rage Platformer

-A difficult platformer game made for players who like challenges
+A difficult platformer game made for players who like challenges.

+- 3 Levels
+- New type of traps, enemies as you progress through the game.
+- Guaranteed fun!

-Currently being developed with C# in Unity
+Developed with C# in Unity